Overv/VulkanTutorial/03_Drawing_a_triangle/00_Setup/02_Validation_layers.md

 ![](/images/validation_layer_test.png)

+>If you don't see any messages then [check your installation](https://vulkan.lunarg.com/doc/view/1.0.61.0/windows/getting_started.html#user-content-verify-the-installation).

 Oops, it has already spotted a bug in our program!
 The `VkDebugUtilsMessengerEXT` object needs to be cleaned up with a call to `vkDestroyDebugUtilsMessengerEXT`.
 Similarly to `vkCreateDebugUtilsMessengerEXT`